-- Is sufficient recognition given to the fact that investment in training of health care work force, as a background for all WHO policies and programmes, is necessary for improve health care delivery? - Are the advantages of applying new technologies and current educational practices recognized in the training programmes? - What budget should be allocated to education? - Could WHO's educational objectives be facilitated by further and more elaborated cooperation with WFME and its European Regional organisation AMEE, namely to support less resourced countries where AMEE is currently helping?
-Sharing educational resources is a major goal for AMEE, the leading international organization in the health professions with an annual meeting of more than 3000 participants in a European city and a series of educational initiatives including 'MEDEDWORLD' (an on-line network and community for heath professional educators, making available a bank of teaching and training resources) and 'ASPIRE' (a programme for recognizing excellence in medical schools namely 'social responsibility' as a school mission).
+• Is sufficient recognition given to the fact that investment in training of health care work force, as a background for all WHO policies and programmes, is necessary for improve health care delivery?

+- Are the advantages of applying new technologies and current educational practices recognized in the training programmes? - What budget should be allocated to education? - Could WHO's educational objectives be facilitated by further and more elaborated cooperation with AMEE (the International Association for Medical Association), namely to support less resourced countries where AMEE is currently helping?
+Sharing educational resources is a major goal for AMEE, the leading international organization in the health professions with an annual meeting of more than 3000 participants in a European city and a series of educational initiatives including 'MEDEDWORLD' (an online network and community for heath professional educators, making available a bank of teaching and training resources) and 'ASPIRE' (a programme for recognizing excellence in medical schools namely 'social responsibility' as a school mission).
-Madalena Patricio Dr, MA

-WFME Representative

-Member of WFME Executive Council

-President of AMEE (the International Association for Medical Education)
+Professor Madalena Patricio President of AMEE (the International Association for Medical Education) August 26, 2013

-September 2nd, 2012